 The geotechnical report describes the local geology, seismic design criteria, liquefaction and design details.
-Stability modeling indicates the sheet piles (in the reaches except where dredging is required) should be installed deep into the layer below the young bay mud, leading to depths of approximately 79 feet.
-In Reaches 7 and 8, at the end of Runway 19, where the new sea wall is located out in the Bay 215 feet from the existing shoreline, special geotechnical treatments are recommended.
-This will require dredging prior to construction of a perimeter rock dike in the bay, filling the area between the rock dike and the current shoreline, preloading the filled area with a temporary earth cover and installing wick drains to expedite consolidation of the young bay mud, and deep vibratory compaction of the fill.
-It is recommended to install the sheet piles a minimum of 10 feet into the young bay mud in these areas.
+Stability modeling indicates the sheet piles (in the reaches except where dredging is required) should be installed deep into the layer below the young bay mud, up to depths of approximately 79 feet.
+In Reaches 7 and 8, at the end of Runway 19, where Bay fill will be placed to locate the new sea wall 215 feet from the existing shoreline, special geotechnical treatments are recommended.
+This will require dredging prior to construction of a perimeter rock dike in the Bay, filling the area between the rock dike and the current shoreline, preloading the filled area with a temporary earth cover and installing wick drains to expedite consolidation of the young bay mud, and deep vibratory compaction of the fill.

-The Board will review the following reports submitted by SFO:
+The Board will review the following reports recently submitted by SFO, some of which were specifically prepared to respond to ECRB comments: